yogurt-foundation/yogurt-css-documentation/src/box-shadow.md

 ## Box Shadow

-Utility for sets the box-shadow property attaches one or more shadows to an element.
+Utilities for sets the box-shadow property attaches one or more shadows to an element.

 ### Class